Gwinilts/cardsagainstlan/README.md

 We are now at first alpha.

-The game is playable on my own home network.
-Ideally if you want to play, you need two other player who have an android device to play this on.
+The game is playable on my own home network (and your's too, probably).
+Ideally if you want to play, you need two other players who have an android device to play this on.

 The UI should work on most devices.